zopencommunity/meta/README.md

 * Download the meta pax to a suitable location (for example /tmp).
 * Expand the pax using the command `pax -rvf <filename>.pax`.
 This will expand the pax to the current directory, listing the various included files as it does so.
-* From the `meta-<ver>/bin` directory run the following command, answering the questions appropriately:
+* From the `meta-<ver>` directory run the following command, answering the questions appropriately:

 ```bash
 . ./.env